Applique Quilt Patterns For Sale

 The history behind the design is such that while I was studying design at the Ontario College of Art (now Art & Design U.) I spent a semester drawing flowers at nearby Allen Gardens.
-When I was through the design course, I felt that I never wanted to see another flower let alone draw it (unfortunately my off-hand comment which has come back to haunt me over the Canadian Living Internet magazine is that “if I ever draw another flower, I’ll throw up” how embarrassing is that?!).
-Yet when the suggestion was made by a close friend that I consider drawing the Provincial Flowers of Canada, I quickly embraced the concept, loaded up on books of photographs and illustrations and went to the cottage for three weeks whereby the design was conceived and drawn out.
+When My semester was over, I thought I’d never want to draw another flower again but when a friend made the suggestion about drawing the Provincial Flowers of Canada, I quickly embraced the concept, loaded up on books of photographs and illustrations and went to the cottage for three weeks whereby the design was conceived and drawn out.
 Upon returning home, I contacted Canadian Living Magazine, whom I had worked with in an unofficial advisory capacity in regard to quilts that appeared in their magazine.
-They were very interested in the design and since I had little time to make a quilt, I approached one of my former quilt students, a very talented quiltmaker from Oakville, chose the colours for the quilt and she made it in record time to be photographed by Sherman Hines, a well-known photographer.
+They were very interested in the design and since my time was limited due to my schooling, I approached one of my former quilt students, a very talented quiltmaker from Oakville, chose the colours for the quilt and she made it in record time to be photographed by Sherman Hines, a well-known photographer.
 Pattern requests continue to come in over thirty years later.
-It has been used in various layout designs by individual quilters, their quilts have won awards and I couldn’t be more gratified and happy that this design has been so well received by quilters over the years and continues to be so.
-As I’ve also admitted, somewhat embarrassed as well, I’ve never made the quilt and I wonder now if my hands will allow me to do so.
+It has been used in various layout designs by individual quilters, their quilts have won awards and I couldn’t be more gratified that this design has been so well received by quilters over the years and continues to be so.